KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 1.1 Overview

 This document describes an extension to the [OIDC], with particular attention to section 7 on self-issued identifiers.
+It is designed for maximum compatibility with [SIOP].

 The OpenID Connect protocol for Self-Issued Identifiers follows these steps.
 ##### 1 The optional RP discovery endpoint may provide information about the method it supports.